 You must have had a reflective discussion with another NMC registrant, covering your five written reflective accounts on your CPD and/or practice-related feedback and/or an event or experience in your practice and how this relates to the Code.

-You must ensure that the NMC registrant with whom you had your reflective discussion signs the approved form recording their name, NMC Pin and email, as well as the date you had the discussion.
+You must ensure that the NMC registrant with whom you had your reflective discussion signs the approved form recording their name, NMC Pin, email, professional address and postcode, as well as the date you had the discussion.

 Many nurses and midwives have told us the reflective discussion is one of the most rewarding elements of revalidation.
 You should hold your discussion with another registered nurse or midwife.
 This could be someone who works with you on a regular basis, but you can decide who they will be.
 We have produced a guidance sheet which contains some useful information to help you to get the most out of this discussion.